pranav656/SystemDesignNotes/HighLevel/CleanArchitecture.md

 Business managers tend to think classify tasks in third block as tasks in first block.
 Architecture is always important.
 Development teams need to guard the architecture.

+# Paradigm Overview
+Three paradigms: structured, object oriented and functional.
+Each paradigms takes power away from the programmers.
+They influence architecture.

+## Structured programming
+Dijkstra combined control structures with sequential execution.
+Sequential statements could be proved correct through simple enumeration similar to mathematical proof.
+Unrestrained use of goto leads to a program that cannot be proved correct.
+Structured programming allows modules to be recursively decomposed into provable units leading to decomposition of functional blocks.

+Testing shows the presence, not absense of bugs.
+That being said, you could use tests to prove a (decomposed) program incorrect.
+Software architecture strives to define modules/components that are easily falsifiable.

+## Object Oriented Programming